Best Phones and Apps for Hearing Loss

 Assistive phones, both tethered and mobile, offer the deaf and hard of hearing greater control over their ability to communicate remotely with their families, friends and loved ones.
 We took a look at the available options and picked our favorite phone in each category.

 Smartphones, in general, are an obvious choice when it comes to phones for those with hearing loss.
-With internet connectivity and built-in accessibility features, such as RTT phone call compatibility, visible and vibrating alerts and a large pool of apps dedicated to making the phones even more accessible for those who are hard of hearing, the iPhone is a clear champion amongst competitors when it comes to assisting the deaf and hard of hearing.
+With internet connectivity and built-in accessibility features, such as RTT phone call compatibility, visible and vibrating alerts, and a large pool of apps dedicated to making the phones even more accessible for those who are hard of hearing, the iPhone is a clear champion amongst competitors when it comes to assisting the deaf and hard of hearing.

 Hearing loss comes with a unique set of challenges but, by utilizing the innovative technologies available today, those challenges are diminished.
-With new technology being announced regularly, those in the deaf and hard of hearing community can expect more advances and better offerings in the years to come.
+With new technology being announced regularly, those in the deaf and hard of the hearing community can expect more advances and better offerings in the years to come.